lilloX/routerPWN/README.md

 # routerPWN

 A tool for exploiting home routers.
-Needs python 3
+Needs python 3.
+Released under GPL v3 license.

 ### Disclaimer:
 This software is designed **only** for testing purposes and POC.
 It contains no 0-day, only vulnerabilities/exploits  that have been submitted to vendors and fixed.

-Usage of RouterPWN for attacking targets without prior mutual consent is illegal.
+`Usage of RouterPWN for attacking targets without prior mutual consent is illegal.
 It is the responsibility of end user to obey all applicable local, state and federal laws.
-Developer assumes no liability and are not responsible for any misuse or damage caused by this program
+Developer assumes no liability and are not responsible for any misuse or damage caused by this program `
 ### Description:
 This tool takes advantage of known vulnerabilities that allow you to recover the admin password for various routers and modems that expose a web administration interface.
 The tool also performs tests to check whether it is set to default password.